sujancse/php-csv-exporter/README.md

 ![GitHub](https://img.shields.io/github/license/sujancse/php-csv-exporter?color=yellow)

 ## Overview
-A fast and tiny PHP library to export data to CSV and ExcelSheet.
+A fast and tiny PHP library to export data to CSV.
 The library is based on a PHP generator.

+## Why Use
+It took me 5 seconds to export 5M data so you can call it fast enough.
+And because of the use of [Generator](https://www.php.net/manual/en/language.generators.overview.php) it uses less memory and never get caught by memory exception.

 ### Installation
 ```$xslt